FourthState/plasma-research/PlasmaAnchor/anchor.md

 For validator A with subjectively finalized block `bA` and subjectively finalized deposit `nA`.

 Then ValidatorA would send `AnchorMsg` with RootchainBlockHash including BlockHashes `B+1` through `bA`, Deposits `N+1` through `nA`, and all new subjectively finalized exits that are not objectively finalized.

+The length of each list should have a maximum size.
+If the validator has more subjectively final data then the maximum list size, she should split that data in smaller chunks.
+Thus if the max size is 50, and the validator has 60 new subjectively final blocks.
+She will submit the first 50 blocks in her message; and once at least the first 10 are objectively finalized, she will include the latest 10 subjectively final blocks in the next message.

 If the Validator does not agree with the Anchor Chain i.e., there exists some blocknumber k < N s.t.
 Anchor's kth block has a different blockhash then the validator rootchain node's kth blockhash; then the validator does not send an `AnchorMsg` until his rootchain view converges with the AnchorChain.